ecliptic-moon/bot/README.md

-# bot
+# Random Puppy

-A simple discord bot
+How to use random-puppy